California Eviction Protections during the Covid-19 Pandemic

 IF YOU’RE A TENANT:

-Rent debt you owe could be entirely cancelled if your landlord agrees to participate in the rent relief program, and you can apply for help paying your utilities
+Rent debt you owe could be entirely cancelled if you apply to the rent relief program, and you can apply for help paying your utilities

 - Apply online!
 The application will ask for your landlord’s email address to notify your landlord to fill out their portion.

 - Send this linked letter to your landlord informing them of your rights and explaining that you want them to apply for rental assistance.
-If your landlord agrees to apply they may receive 80% of the rent that you owe.
-The remaining 20% will be forgiven.
+If your landlord agrees to apply they may receive 100% of the rent that you owe.

-- If your landlord refuses to apply and you qualify, then you can apply for 25% of the rent owed and, as long as you pay your landlord 25% of what you owe and comply with the other requirements, you should never be evicted for the rest - it becomes consumer debt that your landlord can try to collect in small claims court.
+- If your landlord refuses to apply and you qualify, then you can apply for 100% of the rent owed so long as you agree to pay this amount to your landlord.

 IF YOU'RE A LANDLORD:

 - You can apply online for rent relief if your tenants were unable to pay rent due to covid-19 and they qualify for the program.
 The application will ask for the tenant’s email address so the tenant can be notified of the application and fill out their portion.
-The state program will provide 80% of the rent that a tenant owes; you are required to forgive the remaining 20%.
+The state program will provide 100% of the rent that a tenant owes.

 How to apply: